TKWY/Tikiway/README.md

 })

 ```

-***
+---

 ## In progress

 Customers method still in progress:

-* refactoring customer account creation
-* update method
-* errors handling for each methods
-* delete user by id
+- delete user by id